huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Absinthe
 - [ ] Sulphate

-#### What toy manufacturer has released a new playset called "Crokscrew Crash Track"?
+#### What toy manufacturer has released a new playset called "Corkscrew Crash Track"?

 - [x] Hot Wheels
 - [ ] My Little Pony